hazcoper/InstaDownloader/README.md

 python3 Main.py
 ```

-then open telegram, register your account with the bot and start sending links
-  - to register your account with the bot, check the link that was given by the Bot Father when you created your bot

 ## Login
 It is not necessary for you to login with your account, however, if you desire to download images from a private account, you must login (and the login account should follow the account with the desired photo)
 in order to login run the following command in the terminal